MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/save-legacy-calendars-in-uci.md

 ## Cause

-This issue occurs because the legacy calendar isn't configured to Unified Interface after migration.
+This issue occurs when the legacy calendar isn't properly configured to Unified Interface during migration.

 ## Resolution

-To solve this issue, create a new calendar and replace it with the existing one in the SLA Item.
+To solve this issue, create a new calendar and replace the existing one in the SLA Item with the new one.
 Or, open the legacy calendar in Unified interface and save it.

 ## More information